Skip to content

 • TAE: Best for larger DNA fragments (>4000 bp), used with lower voltage, good for purification from gel.

-2. (Optional) Add 5 uL of SYBR Safe to prestain.
+4. (Optional) Add 5 uL of SYBR Safe to prestain.

 • Only for linear fragments because this dye acts as an intercalator and might alter plasmid migration, but should not affect linear fragments.

-5. Pour the agarose into a gel tray with the well comb in place.
-Make sure there are no bubbles – use a pipette tip to move them to the sides.
+• Make sure there are no bubbles – use a pipette tip to move them to the sides.
 Bubbles are most likely to appear near the comb.

 6. Place newly poured gel at 4°C for 10-15 mins OR let sit at room temperature for 20-30 mins, until it has completely solidified.